-The median wage in 2016 for Medical and Clinical Laboratory Technologists in California is $84,335 annually, or $40.55 hourly.
-The median wage for Medical and Clinical Laboratory Technologists in San Diego County is $78,278 annually, or $37.64 hourly.
+The median wage in 2016 for Medical and Clinical Laboratory Technologists in California was $84,335 annually, or $40.55 hourly.
+The median wage for Medical and Clinical Laboratory Technologists in San Diego County was $78,278 annually, or $37.64 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Medical and Clinical Laboratory Technologists generally receive good benefits including medical, dental, life, and vision insurance, as well as vacation, sick leave, and pension plans.

 What is the Job Outlook?

 Employment of Medical and Clinical Lab Technologists will see some growth.
 This is due to the increasing volume of laboratory tests as the population ages, new types of tests being developed, and health care legislation.
 However, research and development efforts targeted at simplifying routine testing procedures may enhance the ability of non-laboratory personnel such as physicians and patients, to perform tests now conducted in laboratories.

 In California, the number of Medical and Clinical Laboratory Technologists is expected to grow faster than average growth rate for all occupations.
 Jobs for Medical and Clinical Laboratory Technologists are expected to increase by 19.4 percent, or 2,100 jobs between 2014 and 2024.

 In San Diego County, the number of Medical and Clinical Laboratory Technologists is expected to grow slower than average growth rate for all occupations.
 Jobs for Medical and Clinical Laboratory Technologists are expected to increase by 9.4 percent, or 100 jobs between 2014 and 2024.